 Why has my chiropractor touched me there?

-Guild Insurance has seen a gradual increase in the number of allegations against chiropractors where the patient claims the chiropractor has touched them in an inappropriate sexual way during treatment.
+Guild Insurance has seen a gradual increase in the number of allegations against chiropractors where the patient claims the chiropractor has behaved in a sexually inappropriate manner during treatment.

 These claims may involve allegations regarding the way the chiropractor has touched them, or they may relate to what the chiropractor has said during the consultation.
 These are incredibly serious allegations that cause a great deal of stress for both the chiropractor and the patient.